dtrckd/pymake/Readme.md

 Pymake is machine-friendly platform for making reproducible research.
 It provides tools adapted for the creation of :
 * Complex and traceable design of experiments, as a **command-line** interface.
-* Models and workflows for Machhine Learning, as a **framework**.
+* Models and workflows for Machine Learning, as a **framework**.

-This code is in a living development stage and yet unstable.
+This code is in a living development stage and yet unstable and this introduction needs to be completed.

 ### Usage
 Script to create the path and commands for a design of experiments :